-Ahpra and National Boards have established a short-term pandemic response sub-register for up to 12 months (or less if the pandemic subsides) to help with fast tracking the return to the workforce of experienced and qualified health practitioners.
+In April 2020, Ahpra and National Boards established a short-term pandemic response sub-register for up to 12 months (or less if the pandemic subsides) to help with fast tracking the return to the workforce of experienced and qualified health practitioners.

-The sub-register operates on an opt-out basis with eligible practitioners added to the pandemic sub-register automatically.
-There is no obligation for anyone added to the sub-register to practise or remain on it.
-They can opt out at any time for any reason.
+The sub-register operated on an opt-out basis with eligible practitioners added to the pandemic sub-register automatically.
+There was no obligation for anyone added to the sub-register to practise or remain on it.
 Only those who are properly qualified, competent and suitable should be on the register.

-As of 1 July 2020, there are 35,098 doctors, nurses, midwives, pharmacists, diagnostic radiographers, physiotherapists, psychologists and Aboriginal and Torres Strait Islander health practitioners on the pandemic response sub-register.
+As of 22 October 2020, there are 34,821 doctors, nurses, midwives, pharmacists, diagnostic radiographers, physiotherapists, psychologists and Aboriginal and Torres Strait Islander Health Practitioners on the pandemic response sub-register.

 We expect individuals to tell us under section 130 of the National Law, within seven days of becoming aware of a relevant event or change in status in relation to the events outline in the NOCE-00 form.